 I am a historian of science, empire and geography.
-I am currently finalising my PhD at the University of Cambridge, where my dissertation examines the role of global comparison in early scientific and imperial understandings of the Himalaya.
+I recently completed my PhD at the University of Cambridge, where my dissertation examined the role of global comparison in early scientific and imperial understandings of the Himalaya.

 Prior to coming to Cambridge, I studied and taught history in both Australia and Canada.